SAP/spartacus-docs/_pages/dev/features/cancellations-and-returns.md

 ;;AccountOrderDetailsActionsComponent;true
 ```

-It will make these action buttons displayed in order details page:
+It will make cancel/return action buttons displayed in order details page, for example:
 ![Screen Shot 2020-01-20 at 1 36 47 PM](https://user-images.githubusercontent.com/44440575/72750271-62f57300-3b8a-11ea-9ce5-4232071ac466.png)

 2; Make the order history page contain tabs (All Orders and All Returns)